talenet/talenet/doc/PROTOCOL.md

 }
 ```

-* `ìdeaKey`: Key of the idea to take or discard the hat for.
+* `ideaKey`: Key of the idea to take or discard the hat for.
 * `action`: Whether to take or discard the hat.

 #### Idea: Association